darka/darka-blog-src/content/posts/python-enum-comparison.md

 ...
 OPOSSUM = AnimalClass.MAMMAL
 {{< /highlight >}}

-However, if we try to compare mebers of the `Animal` enum, the behaviour may be somewhat unintuitive:
+However, if we try to compare members of the `Animal` enum, the behaviour may be somewhat unintuitive:
 {{< highlight python >}}
 >>> Animal.MAGPIE == Animal.OPOSSUM
 False